tylerharter/cs301-projects/fall18/p8/README.md

 ## 2: namedtuples

-We will now learn to quickly load json data as namedtuple objects.
+We will now learn to load JSON data as namedtuple objects.

 ### 2.1 The `make_namedtuple_list` function:

-Now we write a function that would create a list of namedtuple objects for all the cars in the json file.
-Here we will go through all car entries in the dictionary, create a namedtuple object for each of them.
-For this you can should have the following fields as your class members:'Id', 'Make', 'Model', 'Year', 'Transmission'.
-> Note: They keys of the dictionary will now become the *Id* field in your namedtuple.
-The values of Make,Model,Year and Transmission can be obtained by calling the `get_value` function.

-You can pull out the values for these fields from the json data by calling the getValue function you coded earlier.
+We will now write a function to create a namedtuple object for each car in the JSON file.

+For this, you should first define a new namedtuple type, named "Car".
+A Car should have the following fields: `id`, `make`, `model`, `year`, and `transmission`.
+Make sure you use the same Car type to create all your car objects.

+The `make_namedtuple_list` function will be as follows:

 >inputs to this function:
 >
-> json_data: The dictionary containing the data of all the cars
+> jdata: The dictionary containing the data of all the cars

-This function will return a list of namedtuple objects for all cars.To run this function use:
+This function will return a list of namedtuple objects corresponding to each car in jdata.
+The jdata dictionary will be the one returned by `read_json`.

+Recall that each car has an ID (the key in jdata) and a value (a nesting of dictionaries containing information about the car).
+Therefore, you may use the keys in jdata to populate the `id` field of a new Car object and the `get_value` function to extract Make, Model, Year and Transmission values for your `make`, `model`, `year`, and `transmission` fields.

+To debug your function, you may use:

->python main.py cars.json makelist
+>python main.py small_cars.json make_list

 *If everything until here is correct, your score from test.py should be 70%.*

-### 2.2 The `create_filter` function:
+### 2.2 The `filter_cars` function:

 This function will help us extract data from the namedtuple list of objects.
 Data is extracted based on some filtering condition.